 An adoptive mom’s Story (part 1)Adoption .
-Family journey .
-Katie .
+Family .
+Katie's Ramblings .
 Popular Posts

 Over the last few years, I have been surprised at the requests I have had to write this book or that book.
 But, I always just laugh and say if I ever write a book it will be about adoption.
 I may never write a book of my own, but I have decided to start writing out my adoption story.
 I am hoping it will encourage others.
 Understanding adoption, has a way of helping me understand Abba (that is my Heavenly Father, my daddy up above).
 There are many passages of scripture that make it clear that God adopted each of us into His family.
 A few of my favorites included 1 John 3, Galatians 3, and Ephesians 3.
 These are some of my favorites because not only do they say that through Christ I am brought into the family of God, but they also tell me how a member of the family behaves and lives .